nitimkc/replace_combinations/README.md

 # replace_combinations

-Task: Create a function that replaces N number of question mark in a given bit string with 1 & 0 output and results a matrix with all possible combination of such replacement.
+Task: Create a function that replaces N number of question mark in a given bit string with 1 & 0 and outputs a matrix with all possible combination of such replacement.

 Example -
 for input bit string - '11?0?'